 Determine whether citizen scientists could be easily trained to collect high-quality eDNA samples.

 Evaluate key stakeholders’ interest, as well assessing the availability of appropriate skills and facilities in-country, logistical and regulatory constraints.

-We formed a consortium of in-country project partners including local NGO Ocean Revolution Mozambique, the network of local communities in Inhambane Bay, international conservation organisation WCS, the Mozambican national fisheries research institute (IIP), and researchers at the Natural History Museum.
+We formed a consortium of in-country project partners including local NGO Ocean Revolution Mozambique, the network of local communities in Inhambane Bay, international conservation organisation, the Wildlife Conservation Society (WCS), the Mozambican national fisheries research institute (IIP), and researchers at the Natural History Museum.